Peptide

 Peptides are short chains of amino acids linked by peptide bonds.
 A polypeptide is a longer, continuous, unbranched peptide chain.
 Polypeptides that have a molecular mass of 10,000 Da or more are called proteins.
 Chains of fewer than twenty amino acids are called oligopeptides, and include dipeptides, tripeptides, and tetrapeptides.
-Proteins are polypeptides, i.e. large peptides.

 Amino acids comprise peptides as residues.
-Peptides are usually "linear" with an N-terminal (amine group) and C-terminal (carboxyl group) residue at the ends.
-Cyclic peptides are a distinct class.
+Peptides are usually linear polymers with a free amine at one end (the so-called N-terminus) and a carboxyl group at the other (the C-terminus).
+Macrocyclic peptides are a distinct class.

 Classification

 Peptides have been classified according to their sources and functions.
 Some groups of peptides include plant peptides, bacterial/antibiotic peptides, fungal peptides, invertebrate peptides, amphibian/skin peptides, venom peptides, cancer/anticancer peptides, vaccine peptides, immune/inflammatory peptides, brain peptides, endocrine peptides, ingestive peptides, gastrointestinal peptides, cardiovascular peptides, renal peptides, respiratory peptides, opioid peptides, neurotrophic peptides, and blood–brain peptides.

 Some ribosomal peptides are subject to proteolysis.
 These function, typically in higher organisms, as hormones and signaling molecules.
 Some microbes produce peptides as antibiotics, such as microcins and bacteriocins.

 Peptides frequently have post-translational modifications such as phosphorylation, hydroxylation, sulfonation, palmitoylation, glycosylation, and disulfide formation.
 In general, peptides are linear, although lariat structures have been observed.
 More exotic manipulations do occur, such as racemization of L-amino acids to D-amino acids in platypus venom.

 Nonribosomal peptides are assembled by enzymes, not the ribosome.
 A common non-ribosomal peptide is glutathione, a component of the antioxidant defenses of most aerobic organisms.
 Other nonribosomal peptides are most common in unicellular organisms, plants, and fungi and are synthesized by modular enzyme complexes called nonribosomal peptide synthetases.

 These complexes are often laid out in a similar fashion, and they can contain many different modules to perform a diverse set of chemical manipulations on the developing product.
 These peptides are often cyclic and can have highly complex cyclic structures, although linear nonribosomal peptides are also common.
 Since the system is closely related to the machinery for building fatty acids and polyketides, hybrid compounds are often found.
 The presence of oxazoles or thiazoles often indicates that the compound was synthesized in this fashion.

 Peptones are derived from animal milk or meat digested by proteolysis.
 In addition to containing small peptides, the resulting material includes fats, metals, salts, vitamins, and many other biological compounds.
 Peptones are used in nutrient media for growing bacteria and fungi.

 Peptide fragments refer to fragments of proteins that are used to identify or quantify the source protein.
 Often these are the products of enzymatic degradation performed in the laboratory on a controlled sample, but can also be forensic or paleontological samples that have been degraded by natural effects.